Every NBA Team's Biggest Flaw as Training Camps Open

 Parting ways with Marco Belinelli and Ersan Ilyasova while failing to mine gold in free agency chips away at the Sixers' offensive depth.
 Their bench placed 29th in three-point accuracy and dead last in points scored per 100 possessions prior to the All-Star break.
 Similar struggles are back in play now.

-Dealing for Wilson Chandler, signing Mike Muscala and retaining Amir Johnson were all solid moves in face of marquee strikeouts, but none of them are offensive fulcrums.
+Dealing for Wilson Chandler, signing Mike Muscala and retaining Amir Johnson were all solid moves in the face of marquee strikeouts, but none of them are offensive fulcrums.
 The same goes for No. 16 overall pick Zhaire Smith.
 Rookies are seldom saviors, and he won't be available to start the season as he recovers from a Jones fracture in his left foot.

 All eyes will be on Markelle Fultz to lead the second unit.
 Head coach Brett Brown can strategically stagger minutes for Joel Embiid, Dario Saric and Ben Simmons to try to keep the offense on track, but Fultz is the ultimate tipping point.